Menu

 09.20.2024

 On September 19th, friends and partners of Catholic Charities of Brooklyn and Queens gathered to break ground on the Catholic Charities Gail P. Duke Senior Residence which will create 141 apartments for older adults, 48 of them supportive.
-Onsite services will be provided by Catholic Charities funded by the NYC 15/15 initiative through the Department of Health and Mental Hygiene (DOHMH) for 43 residents and New York State Office of Mental Health for 5 residents.
+Onsite services will be provided by Catholic Charities funded by the NYC 15/15 initiative through the Department of Health and Mental Hygiene (DOHMH) for 43 residents and New York State Office of Mental Health for five residents.

 The ceremony was opened by Tim McManus, Senior Vice President of Catholic Charites Progress of Peoples Development (CCPOPD) Corporation with the opening prayer by Very Reverend Patrick J. Keating, Esq., Deputy Chief Executive Officer of Catholic Charities Brooklyn and Queens.